UB-Mannheim/vMaBookShelf/INSTALL.md

-## Client where you like two show the Website
+## Client where you like to show the Website

 ### Firefox